-In the Bond Resolution, the District has made the following agreement for the benefit of the Registered and Beneficial Owners of the Bonds.
+In the Bond Resolution, the District has made the following agreement for the benefit of the registered and beneficial owners of the Bonds.
 The District is required to observe the agreement for so long as it remains obligated to advance funds to pay the Bonds.
-Under the agreement, the District will be obligated to provide certain updated financial information and operating data annually, and timely notice of specified events, to the Municipal Securities Rulemaking Board (the "MSRB") or any successor to its functions as a repository through its Electronic Municipal Market Access ("EMMA") system.
+Under the agreement, the District will be obligated to provide certain updated financial information and operating data annually, and timely notice of certain specified events, to the Municipal Securities Rulemaking Board (the "MSRB").
+The MSRB has established the Electronic Municipal Market Access ("EMMA") System.